jbweber/blog/content/posts/home-lab-cache.md

 the times my systems need to reach out to the internet for operating system content.
 Below is a simple list of goals for the solution.

-* Minimize the amount of times content is directly downloade from the internet
+* Minimize the amount of times content is directly downloaded from the internet
 * Support os install and package install for CentOS and Fedora
 * Minimize operating system configuration changes needed to use the solution

 ## Brainstorming

-Based on past experience along with some quick internet searches, there are quite a few ways to solve this problem.
-I settled on three different choices based on my research and I've outlined them below along with what I think their pluses and minuses are.
+Based on experience along with some quick internet research, there are quite a few ways to solve this problem.
+I settled on three different options, and I've outlined them below along with some perceived pluses and minuses.

 ### Local Content Mirror